chetcuti/idex-api-wrapper/README.md

 ================
 A very simple PHP wrapper for the IDEX API.

-Using a token's symbol you can retrieve its last price, highest price, lowest price, and so on.
+Using a token's symbol you can retrieve its last price, highest price, volumes, and so on.
 See below for the full command list.

 Installing
 ----------